Last updated on

 And it’s the last item on the list that we’re going to focus on in the article.
 Having a circular saw opens many new possibilities, and you can use it in a variety of projects.
 What’s more, its design makes the work easier and incredibly effective.
 Well, that is, if you purchase the right saw.

-Purchasing the best cordless circular saw is a must if you want to learn how to rip narrow boards properly.
-Getting the wrong gear will not only decrease the quality of your work, but can also increase the risk of an injury.
+Purchasing the best cordless circular saw or a worm drive saw (according to Tools Adventure) is a must if you want to learn how to rip narrow boards properly.
+Getting the wrong gear will decrease your work quality and increase the risk of an injury.

 But let’s say you got your hands on a great circular saw, but you can’t use a table for your project (or don’t have one).
 If that’s the case, don’t worry.
 You can still use it safely and efficiently.
 Below two methods you can try with step-by-step guidelines.